lafiyawr/RainbowThief/README.md

 7. On the signal called <strong>location2</strong> changed the number to the number of your preferred 2nd location.

 <img src="https://badchickstudios.com/stolenrainbow/locationtracking.png" />

+8. In the game, the penguin drops "clues" which are images of the locations you need to find.
+You can change the location images to your new images instead.
+The map image game objects are located under <strong>MainCanvas</strong> > <strong>MapImages</strong> > and then switching out the  <strong>Map1</strong> and <strong>Map2</strong> image to correspond with the 1st and 2nd location.

 <table><tr><td><strong>NOTE:</strong> In order to track a new location, you first have to stop tracking the current location. </strong>The <strong>resetlocation</strong> signal calls a function called <strong>resetTracking</strong> that does that.
 It is called on the timeline before the new location is tracked.  </td></tr></table>